 On the hot, hot days of summer, we look forward to the coldness that winter brings.
 But snow definitely gives some of us mixed feelings and gets us thinking about where to RV in the winter.

-Winter RV camping offers a lot of unique activities that’s only possible with snow.
-Fun things like snowboarding and skiing, to name a few, are what many travelers look forward to the most.
+Winter RV camping offers a lot of unique activities that are only possible with snow.
+Fun things like snowboarding and cross country skiing, to name a few, are what many travelers look forward to the most.